ecklein/ecklein/README.md

 ### Welcome!

 Hello!
 I'm @ecklein and I have a background in computer science and applied mathematics.
 I have previous work experience within quantitative finance working as a quantitative researcher & developer across different asset classes, mainly equities and crypto (derivs).
-I've worked as a quantitative researcher at various quantitative trading firms.
+I've worked within a variety of languages, ranging from Python to Rust.

   - 🔭 I’m currently working on quantitative modeling and DeFi research.
   - 🌱 I’m currently learning; Rust, ML, and HPC.